awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-basics.md

 # The Basics: Amazon S3 Batch Operations Jobs<a name="batch-ops-basics"></a>

 You can use Amazon S3 batch operations to perform large\-scale batch operations on Amazon S3 objects\.
-Amazon S3 batch operations can execute a single operation on lists of Amazon S3 objects that you specify\.
+Amazon S3 batch operations can execute a single operation or action on lists of Amazon S3 objects that you specify\.

 **Topics**
 + [How an Amazon S3 Batch Operations Job Works](#batch-ops-basics-how-it-works)